sjmudd/mysql-rpm-builder/README.txt

 The build process will save logs in the ~/rpmbuild/SPECS directory.

-If successful the list of installed rpms is also recorded.
-This may change over time.
+If successful the list of installed rpms required to peform the build is also recorded as this may change over time.